Koha-Community/kohadocs/source/tools.rst

    -  Enter the numbers (one per line) in the box provided

--  Finally choose the MARC Modification Template you'd like to use to edit these records.
+-  Finally choose the MARC modification template you'd like to use to edit these records.

 Once you've entered your criteria click 'Continue'